SignPath/website/docs/documentation/crypto-providers/gpg.md

 Initialize GPG hash signing using the helper functions of `Samples/Scenarios/SignPathCryptoProviderHelpers.sh` of the [Linux samples]:

-1. Call the `InitializeSignPathCryptoProviderGpgConfiguration` function to configure GPG and fetch the private key references
+1. Call the `InitializeSignPathCryptoProviderGpgSigning` function to configure GPG and fetch the private key references
   * Configures the [SignPath Crypto Provider](/documentation/crypto-providers#crypto-provider-configuration)
   * Configures `gnupg-pkcs11-scd` via `gnupg-pkcs11-scd.conf`
   * Configures GnuPG (`gpg-agent`) to use `gnupg-pkcs11-scd`